4awpawz/buster/README.md

 2. operation - a number, surrounded by colons (e.g. ":1:"), in the range of 1 to 3, which is used to indicate the set of *actions* that Buster performs on the file(s) identified by item 1 above.
 The following 3 operations are currently supported:

     * :1: - Instructs Buster to create a copy of each input file using MD5 hash-based file names.
-The copied file's name will be *[original file name].[some hash value].[original file type]* (e.g. `cat.[some hash value].jpg`).
+The copied file's name will be *[original file name].[unique hash value].[original file type]* (e.g. `cat.[unique hash value].jpg`).

     * :2: - Instructs Buster to search each input file's content, replacing all references to file names with their corresponding hash-based file names.
 A backup of each input file is saved with a file name of *[original file name].buster-copy.[original file type]* (e.g. `./index.buster-copy.html`).

     * :3: - Instructs Buster to create a copy of each input file using a hash-based file name and to search each copied file's content, replacing all references to file names with their corresponding hash-based file names.
-The copied file's hash-based file name will be *[original file name].[some hash value].[original file type]* (e.g. `app.[some hash value].js`).
+The copied file's hash-based file name will be *[original file name].[unique hash value].[original file type]* (e.g. `app.[unique hash value].js`).

 3. output - a relative path to where the output of the operation is to be saved.
 Supports *globs/wildcard* patterns.

 >__Important__ Buster assumes that all relative paths are relative to `process.cwd()`.

-__example__ of an operational directive:
+__example__ operational directive:

     `media/meow.jpg:1:media`

-The above directs Buster to copy the file *media/housecat.jpg* and to save it to the *media* folder.
+The above directs Buster to save a copy of *media/meow.jpg* to the *media* folder with a hash-based file name (i.e. *media/meow.[unique hash value].jpg*).

 The result of the above would be: